KontosPetros/Circuloos-integration/README.md

   }
 }
 ```
-Create a file named reading.json with the data received from the data platform and place it on your corresponding folder under verification
+Create a file named reading.json with the data received from the data platform and place it on your corresponding folder under verification-phase-1

 #### 3.2.2 Providing data to the CIRCULOOS data platform